erossini/MAUILanguageDropdown/README.md

 # Language Dropdown from MAUI
-A component for MAUI is to display a dropdown with languages.
+A component for [MAUI](https://puresourcecode.com/tag/maui/) is to display a dropdown with languages.
 Include all the flags in SVG format and functions to get all language data.
+The Language Dropdown for MAUI is available on [NuGet](https://www.nuget.org/packages/PSC.Maui.Components.LanguageDropdown/) as a package to use in your non-commercial applications.
+If you would like to use it for commercial use, please send me a message.

 ## Languages and flags